sqrol/SoftV.Docs/docs/softhub/auth.md

 ---

 # Authorization in SoftHub
-This guide will show you how to log in to SoftHub.
+This guide will show you how to login to SoftHub.
 Open the SoftHub application.
-The application looks as follows:
+The application looks as following:
 <div style={{textAlign: 'left'}}>
 <img src="/docshome/img/softhub/auth1.png"/>
 </div>